willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

   - At least a [Cloud Application Administrator](/entra/identity/role-based-access-control/permissions-reference?toc=%2Fgraph%2Ftoc.json#cloud-application-administrator) to register an app in the Microsoft Entra admin center
   - Global Administrator to register your workforce integration

-## Create your connector
+## Create a connector

 ### Sync changes made in Shifts to your WFM system

-To set up your connector to receive and process requests from Shifts, implement the following endpoints:
+To set up your connector to receive and process requests from Shifts, you need to implement the following endpoints:

 - [/connect](#post-connect)
 - [/update](#post-teamsteamsidupdate)

-**Base URL**
+**Determine your base URL and /connect and /update endpoint URLs**

-The base URL (webhook endpoint) is determined by the **url** and **apiVersion** properties of the [workforceIntegration](/graph/api/resources/workforceintegration?view=graph-rest-1.0) object when you register your workforce integration.
+The base URL (webhook) is `https://{url}/v{apiVersion}`, where **url** and **apiVersion** are the properties of the [workforceIntegration](/graph/api/resources/workforceintegration?view=graph-rest-1.0) object for when you [register your workforce integration](#register-your-workforce-integration-in-your-tenant).

 For example, if **url** is `https://contosoconnector.com/wfi` and **apiVersion** is 1:

 - The base URL is `https://contosoconnector/com/wfi/v1`.
 - The /connect endpoint is `https://contosoconnector/wfi/v1/connect`.
-- The /update endpoint is `https://contosoconnector/wfi/v1/connect/v1/teams/{teamsId}/update`.
+- The /update endpoint is `https://contosoconnector/wfi/v1/teams/{teamsId}/update`.

 **Encryption**

-All requests are encrypted using `AES-256-CBC-HMAC-SHA256` with the shared key provided in the [Create workforceIntegration](/graph/api/workforceintegration-post?view=graph-rest-1.0&tabs=http) request.
+All requests are encrypted using `AES-256-CBC-HMAC-SHA256`.
+You specify the shared secret key when you [register your workforce integration](#register-your-workforce-integration-in-your-tenant).

 #### Endpoints

 ##### POST /connect

-When you register your workforce integration, Shifts calls this endpoint to test the connection.
-A success response is returned only if the /connect endpoint returns an HTTP 200 OK response.
+When you [register your workforce integration](#register-your-workforce-integration-in-your-tenant), Shifts calls this endpoint to test the connection.
+A success response is returned only if this endpoint returns an HTTP 200 OK response.

 ###### Example